matthewviray/power-outages-project/README.md

 - `randomforestclassifier__min_samples_split`: 6
 - `randomforestclassifier__n_estimators`: 200

-In my final model the accuracy is now 0.821, which increased by around 0.146.
+In my final model the accuracy 0.821 is now on our test set, which increased by around 0.146.
 Meaning our final model was able to predict correctly 82.1% of the time and improved by 14.6% from our base model.
 This final model has improved a lot from our base model, and this is a result from our improvement in accuracy in our final model.

 # Fairness Analysis